-Rhodes is a relatively small university (just over 8000 students), but enjoys the distinction of having among the best undergraduate success and graduation rates in South Africa.
-This is testimony to the quality of students that Rhodes attracts, to the academic provision made for them, and also to the commitment of Rhodes staff to student development and success.
+Rhodes University is a relatively small University (just over 8000 students), but enjoys the distinction of having among the best undergraduate success and graduation rates in South Africa.
+This is testimony to the quality of students that Rhodes attracts, to easier assessment of each indicator.
+In the colour-code scheme, the academic provision made for them, and also to the commitment of Rhodes University staff to The last column to the right of Table 1 provides comments/ student development and success.